jr-leary7/scLANE/README.md

 # Installation

-You can install `scLANE` (once the repository becomes public) as follows:
+You can install `scLANE` as follows:

 ```
 remotes::install_github("jr-leary7/scLANE")